Conrad Russell, 5th Earl Russell

 Conrad Sebastian Robert Russell, 5th Earl Russell, (15 April 1937 – 14 October 2004), was a British historian and politician.

 As an academic historian, he worked primarily on 17th-century English history, having extensively written and lectured on the parliamentary struggles of the English Civil Wars.
 In 1987 he succeeded his half-brother, John Russell, as Earl Russell, gaining a seat in the House of Lords.

 Early life

 From a long family line of distinguished Whigs and Liberals, Russell was the son of the philosopher and mathematician Bertrand Russell and his third wife Patricia Russell.
 He was also a great-grandson of the 19th-century Whig Prime Minister Lord John Russell.
-He was named after his father's great friend Joseph Conrad, who was his godfather.
+He was named after his father's great friend Joseph Conrad.
 He was educated at Eton College, where he was a King's Scholar, and Merton College, Oxford.

 In 1960, he began his career as a lecturer in history at Bedford College, London.